brontosaurusrex/brontosaurusrex.github.io/books.md

 ## Memory Machines - The Evolution of Hypertext (Belinda Barnet)

 > [Engelbart](https://en.wikipedia.org/wiki/Douglas_Engelbart) believes that human beings live within an existing technical and cultural system, an ‘augmentation’ system.
 We are born with a particular set of genetic capabilities, and then we build on these innate capabilities using tools, techniques, skills, language and technology.
-There is no ‘naked ape’;
-from the moment we are born we are always already augmented by language, tools and technologies.
+There is no ‘naked ape’; from the moment we are born we are always already augmented by language, tools and technologies.
 This augmentation system defines the limits of what is possible for us as a species.

+> One dream in particular has recurred throughout this book: a device that ‘enables associative connections that attempt to partially reflect the ‘intricate web of trails carried by the cells of the brain’ (Wardrip-Fruin 2003, 35).
+More precisely, a tool for thought – a tool that might organize the mass of deeply tangled data that surrounds us.
+For the world grows more and more complex every day, and the information we are expected to keep track of proliferates at every click.
+How are we to keep track of the mess?
+The problem that Bush identified in 1945 is just as urgent today.